branchwag/character-generator/README.md

 Firstly our instructors Ben and Max helped us loads.
 We would especially like to thank them for their help with the image generator API and the login functionality.

+We used files from Module 14 activities as the starter for our project and adapted them to achieve the functionality we desired.

 The following sources were used to help understand the way we have to implement the APIs we needed.

 Chat GPT API- https://www.youtube.com/watch?v=uRQH2CFvedY